 Residual benefits make up for lost income while you’re still working in your current profession.
 Plans differ from one to the next but for the most part, the right policy will compensate you for lost wages once your income dips below 80% of your pre-disability income.
 This creates a very workable situation for Dr. Greene.
 Although she can only produce 50% of her typical income due to her illness, her disability policy makes up for the majority of her lost income through her claim.

 Most employer-provided group physician disability insurance plans place limits on the benefits.
 For example, they may say they will pay up to 65% of the current monthly income however they will also institute a dollar benefit limit.
 Most plans will limit the benefit amount from $10,000 – $12,000 per month.
 Since employer paid plan benefits are also taxable, this will further reduce the benefit amount.

 The most popular group plan is typically a plan from the AMA (American Medical Association).
-While these plans can be solid and affordable for new practitioner, they are normally woefully small coverage for an established high income earner.
+While these plans can be solid and affordable for a new practitioner, they are normally woefully small coverage for an established high-income earner.